-He is a semi-wrathful, dark-colored warrior in the retinue of Ratnasambhava, the Jewel family of the 5 Buddha families, and so he is associated with superabundance of wealth and riches.
-In the tiered hierarchy of Buddha family structure, he is also said to be one of the 8 generals that accompany Vaishravana, one of the four guardian kings, and guards the north face of Mt.
-Meru.
-The eight generals are all emanations of Vaishravana.
-He is dressed in Chinese warrior clothes, as the Chinese were a people from the north.
-He holds a mongoose in his left hand that has jewels spilling out of its mouth.
-The 4 guardian kings were the first Indian gods to be incorporated into the Buddhist narrative.
+Kubera is a semi-wrathful, dark-colored warrior in the retinue of Ratnasambhava, the Buddha Jewel family of the 5 Buddha families, which is why he is associated with wealth and riches.
+In the tiered hierarchy of Buddha family structure, he is also said to be one of the 8 generals that accompany Vaishravana who is one of four guardian kings that protect the north face of Mt.
+Meru (which is both the center of the world, and an alegory for our spine – as per the fact that everything in Tibetan iconography has many meanings).
+He is dressed in Chinese warrior clothes and holds a mongoose in his left hand that spills out jewels from its mouth.